JosephIsrafilov/nestjsprac/README.md

 npm run prisma:seed
 npm run start:dev
 ```
+Go to `http://localhost:3000/` and you see Swagger

-Go to `http://localhost:3000/ui` and you're good to go.
+Go to `http://localhost:3000/ui` and you able to work with ui

 ## Login